-First School Leader/Student conference, detention, in-school suspension, or 1-10 days out- Offense: of-school suspension.
-Subsequent Offense: Detention, in-school suspension, 1-180 days out-of-school suspension, or expulsion.
+FirstSchool Leader/Student conference, detention, in-school suspension, or 1-Offense:10 days out-of-school suspension.

+Subsequen Detention, in-school suspension, 1-180 days out-of-school suspension, or t Offense: expulsion.

 Disruptive Conduct or Speech - Verbal, written, pictorial or symbolic language or gesture that is directed at any person and that is disrespectful, rude, vulgar, defiant, in violation of LEA policy or considered inappropriate in educational settings or that materially and substantially disrupts classroom work, school activities or school functions.
 Students will not be disciplined for speech in situations where it is protected by law.